JetBrains/kotlin-multiplatform-dev-docs/topics/overview/use-cases-examples.md

 This allowed the company to enter the iOS market quickly by reusing much of its existing Android codebase.

 ### Teams developing software development kits (SDK)
+Can Kotlin Multiplatform be used to build an SDK for both Android and iOS?

 Shared Kotlin code compiles to platform-specific binaries (JVM for Android, native for iOS) and integrates seamlessly into any project.
 It offers flexibility, in that you can use platform-specific APIs without limitations, while also giving you a choice